uhlerlab/image2reg/README.md

 Note that without GPU accelaration the run time of the code with respect to the training and evaluation of the neural networks is significantly longer.
 Please also refer to the official Pytorch installation guide, which can be found [here](https://pytorch.org/get-started/locally/), in case you encounter any problems regarding the installation of packages such as ``torch, torchvision and torchaudio``.
 Similarly, please also consult the official documentation of Pytorch Geometric, which can be found [here](https://pytorch-geometric.readthedocs.io/en/latest/) in case that you encounter any problems with the installation of the packages ``torch-geometric, torch-scatter, torch-sparse, torch-spline-conv``.

-**Note that installing all additional packages as described before is highly recommended to recreate the environment the code was developed in.**
+**Note that installing all packages with the GPU accelaration of PyTorch using CUDA as described before is highly recommended to recreate the environment the code was developed in.**

 In total the estimated installation time is 10-20 minutes depending on the speed of the available internet connection to download the required software packages.